mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 Ideally, we would like fragmented and non-fragmented packets to be compatible with the existing packet structure we've already built, with as little overhead as possible in the common case when we are sending packets smaller than MTU.

-Here's the packet structure from the end of the previous article:
+Here's the packet structure from the previous article:

 <pre>
 <del>[protocol id] (64 bits)</del> // not actually sent, but used to calc crc32